-At WaveMaker, we want our users to have the best user & developer experience aided by great performance.
+At WaveMaker, we want our users to have the best user & developer experience aided by a great performance.
 Also, we want the apps built by our customers in WaveMaker to load really quickly.
 In every release, we work on making the load experience better.

 WaveMaker is a Rapid Application Development (RAD) platform that lets customers create responsive web applications or mobile applications using a simple drag and drop approach.
 WaveMaker simplifies building modern responsive apps using Angular.
 WaveMaker provides 100+ out-of-the-box responsive UI components.
-Using these components functionality can be built by binding them to data sources such as REST, SOAP APIs or Databases.
+Using these components functionality can be built by binding them to data sources such as REST, SOAP APIs, or Databases.

 In the 10.2 release, WaveMaker is introducing support for a better compression algorithm ‘Brotli’ as a part of its optimization that will help the apps load even faster.
 Customers will realize these benefits without any code changes by simply rebuilding their apps.